A trip to Lapland in summer? nuh-uh. Lapland is a winter wonderland!!!

 This was my understanding of Finnish Lapland before I visited there this summer.
-Are you also the Lapland-is-better-visited-in-winter types?
+Are you also the Lapland-is-better-visited-in-winter type?
 Yes!

 Summer in Lapland is as magical as winter.
 It’s a wonderful time to experience their

-As the airplane departed Helsinki and flew towards the northernmost part of Finland, the urban jungle lost ground giving way to a magical land far back of beyond.
+As the airplane departed Helsinki and flew towards the northernmost part of Finland, the urban jungle lost ground giving way to a magical land far back beyond.

-My decision to visit Lapland in summer felt like a success already!
+My decision to visit Lapland in the summer felt like a success already!

 We traveled to 5 astonishing Nordic countries with kids this summer but when they ask me to name one place I loved the most – I say Finnish Lapland.